Atin17/Spiking-NN-Oculomotor-Head/README.md

 # Spiking Oculomotor Network for Robotic Head Control

-This package is the Python and ROS implementation of a spiking neural network on Intel's Loihi neuromorphic processor mimicking the oculomotor system to control a biomimetic robotic head.
+This package is the Python and ROS implementation of a spiking neural network mimicking the oculomotor system to control a biomimetic robotic head.

 The paper is published by IEEE Transactions on Medical Robotics and Bionics (TMRB) in 2022.
 The published verion is available [here](https://ieeexplore.ieee.org/document/9722907).